ahmed88lk/ahmed88lk/README.md

 2. **Explainability**: Adding layers of interpretability so users can understand *why* the AI made a decision.
 3. **Feedback Loops**: Creating systems that learn from user corrections over time.

-#### Recent Examples:
-- **Week 1**: Built a prototype that flags uncertain responses with "Confidence Scores."
-- **Week 3**: Experimented with grounding LLM outputs in verified datasets to reduce hallucinations.
-- **Week 5**: Developed a multi-agent debate system where agents critique each other’s answers for accuracy.

 Stay tuned for updates every **3 weeks** as I continue to push the boundaries of **truthful AI**!